neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 * `roomSubscriptionHandler` (in `requestHandlers/CoveyRoomRequestHandlers.ts`)
 * `IVideoClient` (in `lib/IVideoClient.ts`)

-Note that unlike in purely object oriented languages, functions are first-class entities that can be passed around as objects, and hence, while traditionally the first 'C' in 'CRC' stands for *Class*, for this design exercise, we'll consider two functions as classes.
+Note that in TypeScript (unlike purely object-oriented languages) functions are first-class entities that can be passed around as objects, and hence, while traditionally the first 'C' in 'CRC' stands for *Class*, for this design exercise, we'll consider two functions as classes.
 In a language like Java, `roomJoinHandler` would likely end up being a class with a single function --- in TypeScript, we can have that single function stand on its own without being part of a class.